ajwdewit/pcse/doc/quickstart.rst

     1. The database structure as provided by the Crop Growth Monitoring System.
-Weather data will be read from the GRID_WEATHER table which is implemented using `pcse.db.pcse.GridWeatherDataProvider`.
+Weather data will be read from the GRID_WEATHER table which is implemented using :ref:`GridWeatherDataProvider <GridWeatherDataProvider>`.
-    2. The file structure as defined by the `CABO Weather System`_ which is implemented using `pcse.fileinput.CABOWeatherDataProvider`.
+    2. The file structure as defined by the `CABO Weather System`_ which is implemented using :ref:`CABOWeatherDataProvider <CABOWeatherDataProvider>`.
     3. The global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 1x1 degree.
-PCSE provides the `pcse.db.NASAPowerWeatherDataProvider` which retrieves the NASA Power data from the internet for a given latitude and longitude.
+PCSE provides the :ref:`NASAPowerWeatherDataProvider <NASAPowerWeatherDataProvider>` which retrieves the NASA Power data from the internet for a given latitude and longitude.